danielkinguk/discovery/README.md

-# Discovery of Entities
+# Discovery of Agents, Workloads, and Named entities (DAWN)

 This document provides short description of a proposed Discovery IETF work item.
-This is not a BoF Request and not a draft Working Group Charter.
+At this stage, this is not a BoF Request and not a draft Working Group Charter.
 The intention is to capture the scope of a piece of work that the proponents believes is in IETF scope and needs urgent attention.
 Our hope is that Area Directors will help us dispatch this to a place to do the work:
 - an existing working group